 Say you have a family of four.
 Many ski bags can hold at least two pairs of skis.
-By bringing along two ski bags and sharing two large bags with all your ski clothes, you can ultimately avoid baggage fees all together.
+By bringing along two ski bags and sharing two large bags with all your ski clothes, you can ultimately avoid baggage fees altogether.

-Hyatt Gold Passport members have their choice of Hyatt Vacation Clubs, including studios (12,000 points per night), one bedrooms (15,000 points per night), two bedrooms (23,000 points per night) and three bedrooms (30,000 points per night) – meaning more space for families and other larger groups.
+Hyatt Gold Passport members have their choice of Hyatt Vacation Clubs, including studios (12,000 points per night), one bedroom (15,000 points per night), two bedrooms (23,000 points per night) and three bedrooms (30,000 points per night), meaning more space for families and other larger groups.
 Ski resort locations include Hyatt Grand Aspen, Hyatt Main Street Station Breckenridge and North Star Lodge, Lake Tahoe.
-An added bonus for any loyalty members who choose lodging right on the mountain is, you don’t even have to pay for a car rental – especially if your hotel also includes a free airport shuttle.
+An added bonus for any loyalty members who choose lodging right on the mountain is, you don’t even have to pay for a car rental, especially if your hotel also includes a free airport shuttle.